 - Don’t let the excitement subside.

-- Package your show flawlessly, and that means having a good introduction, background music, and making sure your instruments are in the best condition.
+- Package your podcast flawlessly, and that means having a good introduction, background music, and making sure your instruments are in the best condition.

 - Change your content or marketing strategies.